kubermatic/docs/content/kubermatic/v2.13/requirements/cloud_provider/vsphere.en.md

 The vsphere user has to have to following permissions on the correct resources:

 #### Seed Cluster

-For provisioning actions of the KKP seed cluster, a technical user (e.g. `cust-seed-cluster`) is needed:

 * Role `k8c-storage-vmfolder-propagate`
   * Granted at **VM Folder** and **Template Folder**, propagated